 Each city in Illinois will have its own regulations when it comes to operating hours for marijuana dispensaries.
 Expect most Illinois dispensaries to stay open no later than 6-7 PM.
 Chicago dispensaries are required to close their doors by 7 PM.

 Medical marijuana patients in Illinois may purchase up to 2.5 ounces of cannabis flower every 14 days.
 If you plan to purchase non-flower products such as extracts, concentrates, edibles and more, the amount of marijuana used to make the product determines the purchasing limits.

-Once recreational marijuana dispensaries open their doors in 2020, state residents will be able to purchase 30 grams of cannabis flower, 5 grams of concentrates, or THC-infused products containing up to 500mg of THC.
-Out of state recreational customers will be able to buy half that amount, limited to 15 grams of cannabis flower, 2.5 grams of concentrates, or 250mg of THC-infused products.
+For adult-use, Illinois residents over 21 can purchase 30 grams of cannabis flower, 5 grams of concentrates, or THC-infused products containing up to 500mg of THC.
+Out of state recreational customers are able to buy half that amount, limited to 15 grams of cannabis flower, 2.5 grams of concentrates, or 250mg of THC-infused products.

 Illinois dispensaries feature a wide range of available products from THC-infused skin creams to some of the finest cannabis flower in the Great Lakes area.
 Every retailer will have its own menu and doing a brief investigation online will keep you from being overwhelmed on your first visit.

 Rather than a statewide standard marijuana tax, Illinois has created a unique taxation system for recreational marijuana.
-The state will fix a tax rate based on either the THC levels of a cannabis product or the type of product being sold, with more THC equating to higher taxes.
-Starting in 2020, the recreational tax rate will be:
+The state will fix a tax rate based on either the THC levels of a cannabis product or the type of product being sold, with more THC equating to higher taxes: